nahucai95/Yify-Subtitle-Downloader/README.md

-# Subtitle Downloader by IMDb ID / Descargador de Subtítulos por ID de IMDb
+# Subtitle Downloader by IMDb ID

 ---